SpaceClouds42/server-simplified/README.md

 Using `/staffchat` with arguments (e.g. `/staffchat Hello!`) will not toggle your staff chat mode, but send your message straight to staff chat.

 ## Permissions
 Every command has a permission bound to it.
-For all commands this is just the name of the command (e.g. `/heal`: `heal`)
+For all commands this is just the name of the command (e.g. `/kick`: `kick`)

 For staffchat, the `staffchat.view` permission will allow a player to view, but not send to [staff chat](#staff-chat).
 Add the `kick` permission to allow a player to use vanilla's `kick` command